 Depression is much more than merely “getting the blues.”
 Depression can be crushing, disabling and exhausting—making it extremely difficult to complete tasks of day-to-day living.
 It takes all the enjoyment out of life.
-We have helped thousands of Raleigh residents overcome the grip of depression through supportive counseling, psychotherapy, lifestyle interventions, and medication.
+We have helped thousands of Raleigh residents overcome this condition through supportive counseling, psychotherapy, lifestyle interventions, and medication.

 What Is Depression?